-The last time I made this crust, it was to make two shallow vegan coconut cream pies (click to view recipe).
+The last time I made this Healthy and Easy Oat Pie Crust Recipe, it was to make two shallow vegan coconut cream pies (click to view recipe).
 I had plans to make a pumpkin-pie-with-a-twist on Thanksgiving day, so I decided to see how the crust would work a) as one not-shallow pie and b) with the pumpkin pie experiment I was developing.
 As it turns out, both worked great!

 I thought it would be best to post the pie crust separate from the new pumpkin pie recipe (which will be next) since it goes with many types of pies.
 I also wanted to repost the crust recipe with updated photos and instructions for a single pie.
 I haven’t tried making a single non-shallow single coconut cream pie yet, but maybe I’ll do that next.
 Till then, I know the two-pie method yields delicious results.